Level II Alcohol Education & Therapy in Colorado

 What is Level I Education?

 Level I Education consists of 12 hours of DUI education over a minimum 3-day period, not more than 4 hours can be conducted in one calendar day.
-Typically conducted in a group or class.
-Level I Education is not appropriate for someone who has had more than one impaired driving offense, or one offense with a high BAC.
+Typically, Level I is conducted in a group or class setting.
+Level I Education is not appropriate for someone who has had more than one impaired driving offense, or one offense with a BAC ≤ .100.

 What is Level II Education?